ppooiiuuyh/SR_SRCNN/README.md

  * This code supports custom dataset

 ## Issuses
- * saturation of result image is little hifger than original.
-It seems like resulting from clipping.
+ * ~~saturation of result image is little hifger than original.
+It seems like resulting from clipping~~ solved.

 ## Usage
 ```